rakshit087/blog-posts/cl6zd3vob01ocbinv9xgk3yzk.md

-## Polygon Fellowship: Story So Far
+## Polygon Fellowship: Wrapping it up

 > Eight weeks, fifty builders, amazing projects, awesome sessions and tons of learning and building